mandober/debrief.haskell/hs.GLOSSARY.md

 ## Operational semantics
 deals with the operational aspects of evaluation.
 It describes a PL by using an abstract or virtual machine.

+## Parametrized data type
+A parametrized data type is a type whose type ctor has at least one type parameter, e.g. `List a` which is a list of any type.
+It may be *instantiated* at any type, so it becomes a list specialized to that type; e.g. `List Int` gets us a list of integers.
+Type parameters are used to parameterize a type.
+A function with type params is called a generic function, e.g. `map :: (a -> b) -> List a -> List b`.
+More complex types are parameterized or indexed over types that belong to a certain kind; e.g. the type of vectors, `Vec a Nat` is said to be parameterized over any type `a`, but *indexed* over the type of natural numbers, `Nat`.
+In dependently-typed languages, indexing is done using the actual values (i.e. term-level natural numbers), instead of the awkward (in Haskell, by the runtime, all types get erased) type-level naturals.

 ## Phantom type
 In Haskell and other PLs, a type variable is at role phantom if it may be safely coerced into any other type.
 Type parameters are called phantom if they aren't represented as values (at the term-level).